Are you suffering from lung cancer? If yes, then you have come to the right place.

 Ayurveda strongly proposes the use of Swarna Bhasma in treating several types of cancers like rectal, lung, and liver.

 Rich in antioxidant and anticarcinogenic properties, W. somnifera (L.) or Ashwagandha helps treat immune dysfunction.

 Several studies have also shown that root extracts of Withania Somnifera exhibit cytotoxic properties against lung, colon, central nervous system, and breast cancer cell lines, thereby aiding in the treatment of cancer.

-Curcumin exhibits potent anti-metastatic effects by decreasing the invasiveness of cancer cells.
+Curcumin or haldi exhibits potent anti-metastatic effects by decreasing the invasiveness of cancer cells.
 Therefore, it’s one of the most popular Ayurvedic herbs for treating lung cancer.